zhanglabtools/STAMO/README.md

 STAMO is designed for diagonal integration of unpaired spatial multi-omics data.

 a.
-STAMO adopts a two-stages training strategy.
-In stage 1, pretraining graph attention network to produce coarse aligned embeddings.
-In stage 2, identifying anchors via Fused Gromov-Wasserstein optimal transport and performing anchor guided alignment. b.
-STAMO can identify consensus spatial domain across unpaired omics slices with distinct omics feature space (including DNA, CUT&Tag, ATAC, RNA, and Protein) (I) and cross-omics data generation from profiled single-omics slices (II).
+STAMO adopts a two-stage training strategy.
+In stage 1, pretrain a graph attention network to produce coarse-aligned embeddings.
+In stage 2, identify anchors via Fused Gromov-Wasserstein optimal transport and perform anchor-guided alignment. b.
+STAMO outputs integrated spot representations and the trained model enables multi-omics data generation from profiled single-omics slices.
+The results can be used to identify consensus spatial domains across unpaired omics slices with distinct omics feature spaces (including DNA, CUT&Tag, ATAC, RNA, and Protein), slices from different developmental stages (I) and gene regulation network inference (II).